cobbr/SharpSploit/SharpSploit/SharpSploit - Quick Command Reference.md

 * `GetNetLoggedOnUsers()` - Gets a list of `LoggedOnUser`s from specified remote computer(s).
 * `GetNetSessions()` - Gets a list of `SessionInfo`s from specified remote computer(s).

+## SharpSploit.Evastion

+### SharpSploit.Evasion.Amsi

+* `PatchAmsiScanBuffer()` - Patch the AmsiScanBuffer function in amsi.dll to disable the AMSI for the current process.

 ## SharpSploit.Execution

 ### SharpSploit.Execution.Assembly